When Do the Polls Open?

 Members at large are also given the opportunity via a petition process to nominate additional candidates.
 However, there are no such candidates on this year’s ballot.

-As soon as the election closes, the Governance Committee will initiate a process to verify the results and notify all candidates.
-We anticipate that all candidates will be contacted and the results publicly announced in early October.
+As soon as the election closes, the Governance Committee initiates a process to verify the results and notify all candidates.
+We anticipate that all candidates will be contacted and the results publicly announced in mid-October.